 WIZO was founded in 1920 in direct response to the needs of women and children in Israel.
 Today, WIZO continues to identify the needs of the Israeli society and creates solutions to meet them.
 Now 250,000 members strong, WIZO is the main agent of change for women, children and youth in Israel.

 WIZO Florida strengthens the bond between Israel and American Jewry by promoting Jewish identity and education.
 WIZO is vital in supporting and preserving a successful Jewish State.

-WIZO USA, established in 1982, is a membership organization that fosters Jewish identity through young leadership development and a variety of educational and social programs.
+WIZO USA, a membership organization established in 1982, seeks to foster Jewish identity through young leadership development and a variety of educational and social programs.
 WIZO USA is accredited as a non-profit organization throughout the United States.